Abd al-Raqib

-ʻAbd al-Raqīb (ALA-LC romanization of عبد الرقيب) is a male Muslim given name.
+ʻAbdur al-Raqīb (ALA-LC romanization of عبد الرقيب) is a male Muslim given name.
 It is built from the Arabic words ʻabd and al-Raqīb, one of the Names of God in the Qur'an, which give rise to the Muslim theophoric names.
 The name means "servant of the observer".

 Because the letter r is a sun letter, the letter l of the al- is assimilated to it.
 Thus although the name is written in Arabic with letters corresponding to Abd al-Raqib, the usual pronunciation corresponds to Abd ar-Raqib.
-Alternative transliterations include Abduraqeeb, Abdul Raqeeb and others, all subject to variable spacing and hyphenation.
+Alternative transliterations include Abdu raqeeb, Abdul Raqeeb and others, all subject to variable spacing and hyphenation.